chris73it/chris73it.github.io/_posts/2025-07-16-TryHackMe-SilverPlatter-Walkthrough.md

 THM{c4ca4238a0b923820dcc509a6f75849b}
 ```

-Notice how tim's home is owned by root, so tim cannot write in his own home!
+Notice how tim's home is owned by root, and cannot write in his own home!
-This is one good reason to move to a directory where most users have write access:
+This is one good reason to move to a directory like **/tmp** where most users have write access:

 ```
 tim@ip-10-10-30-149:~$ cd /tmp